-Inspections are carried out by detentions centres in accordance with the Optional Protocol to the Convention against Torture.
-In Sweden, the designated National Preventive Mechanism (NPM) identified to carry out the task is the Parliamentary Ombudsman (JO).
-In 2016, inspection took place in Gävle.
-It can be mentioned that JO remarked that the detainees had at that time no place to store private material in a safe way, and that the detainees reported to be very stressed.
+Gävle: During an inspection in 2016, the JO remarked that the detainees had at that time no place to store private material in a safe way, and that the detainees reported to be very stressed.
 However, they thought the staff treated them humanely and with respect.
-Criticism was directed towards the government due to the lack of proper routines and legislation for situations when detainees are separated due to security reasons.
-142
+Criticism was directed towards the government due to the lack of proper routines and legislation for situations when detainees are separated due to security reasons.170